DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 Integrating into Lightrail is an easy process that can be completed in no more than a few days.

 The solution is component based, using widgets which are created from simple HTML snippets.
-When your customers receive a gift card, the can easily be redeemed and applied to the customer's account which can be used as a payment option during checkout.
+When your customers receive a gift card, they can easily redeem and apply the gift card value to their account.
+Your checkout process requires a simple update to allow payment from your customer accounts.

 ## Getting Started
 [Sign up](https://www.lightrail.com/app/#/register) for a Lightrail account.